 - CLEARYL filters are also used in Jura machines.
 These water filters remove contaminants from the water, giving each brew an excellent flavor and aroma.

 - Jura machines do not need to be descaled if they are replaced regularly.

 - An intelligent Water System (IWS) is a technology that recognizes the presence of filters in the water tank automatically.
 It will also notify you when the filter needs to be changed.

 - Jura machines include an integrated maintenance program that allows them to rinse and clean themselves.

 - The automatic cleaning cycle allows Saeco machines to clean themselves.
 Water is used to clear the water circuit when the machine is turned on.

 - It uses the HygieSteam Cleaning System after brewing.
-With just one touch, this unique method cleans and removes 99.99% of milk residues.
+This unique method cleans and removes 99.99% of milk residues with just one touch.